-To know more about what's in our packs, read our Top 12 Travel Items.
+To know more about what’s in our packs, read our check out our Shop Page.

 *Disclaimer: There are some affiliate links on this page, which means when you click we might get a small percentage of the purchase, at no extra cost to you!
 This allows us to keep sharing great travel tips, so feel free to click away!

 Travel Credit/Debit Cards

 Never pay an ATM fee again.
 That’s right, NO ATM fees anywhere in the world!
 The Charles Schwab High Yield Investors Checking Account debit card is a must for any serious traveler because it’s free to set up, there are no annual fees, and they reimburse any and ALL ATM fees at the end of each month.
 Whenever we enter a new country, we take out the local currency at an ATM.
 We’ve found this to be more convenient than currency exchangers, and more convenient than bringing currency from home.
 Some months we’ve been reimbursed as much as $50, and to date this card has seriously saved us hundreds of dollars.
 Tip: Be sure to take a picture of each ATM receipt so you have a record of the amount that your should be reimbursed.